Pakistan avoids terror financing blacklist _ for now

 The Financial Action Task Force also threatened Iran, which is already blacklisted, with even tougher restrictions on its international financial activity.

-The FATF's announcement Friday on Pakistan offers a reprieve to Prime Minister Imran Khan as he works to shore up his country's faltering economy and attract foreign investment and loans.
+Pakistan's government on Friday hailed the FATF's decision, which offers a reprieve to Prime Minister Imran Khan as he works to shore up his country's faltering economy and attract foreign investment and loans.

+"Thank God, we have been successful," Pakistan's foreign minister, Shah Mahmood Qureshi, told The Associated Press.

 But the agency's assessment remained grim, expressing "serious concerns with the overall lack of progress by Pakistan" to stop terrorism financing.